PAJOT-Basile/Database_3D_proteins/2-Extracting_families_per_kingdom/README.md

 > KINGDOM being the Super-Kingdom we are working with.

 It will make one file per gene family name.
 It will store the files from each Super-Kingdom in the corresponding folder (created when the script is started).

+Later, we will also add three files to this folder.
+We need to extract the `KINGDOM_sequences.mne` files from the ACNUC database.
+It contains all the names of the sequences that are present in each Super-Kingdom.